MARICI

 Which prototypes of crystal structures are synthesizable?

-Since MARICI just designs several kinds of spatial orders of atomic spheres for each chemical composition, MARICI cannot determine which prototypes of crystal structures are synthesizable.
+Since MARICI just designs prpototypes of crystal structures given in each chemical composition, MARICI cannot identify which crystal structures can be realized.
 It means you must select the promising crystal prototypes among the optimal solutions, assign chemical elements to each atom site, and apply ab initio calculation for evaluating the stability of crystal structures.
 However, how to execute the first two parts?
 You can remove most of (maybe) unstable structures by such as upper limits of the number of atomic environments, but it is very arbitrary decision.
-Besides, the computational cost of ab initio simulation is not small, the exhaustive assignment of chemical elements to each atom site is infeasible due to finite computational resources.
+Besides, since the computational cost of ab initio simulation is not small, the exhaustive assignment of chemical elements to each atom site is infeasible due to finite computational resources.

 Which crystal structures make functional materials?

 Crystal structures determine their functionality through electronic structure.
 For example, if cations constitute the kagome lattice, magnetic flustration is caused.
-The developer keens to formulate the rule to select promising crystal structures having functionality by mixed-integer nonlinear programming as "Mathematical solid-state chemistry", but there is no idea now.
+The developer keens to formulate the rule to select promising crystal structures having functionality by mixed-integer nonlinear programming, but there is no idea now.

 Can MARICI contribute to Climate Techs?

-If you have no ideas on macro economics, I think you must learn it before criticizing the carbon-neutral society.
-I believe that we can realize Green Transformation (GX) accompanied by economic growth if scientists succeed in discovering very high-performance materials which are necessary for GX such as ferroelectric materials, photovoltaic materials, catalysts for sunlight water splitting, solid-state battery.
-Note that these innovative materials will be realized by oxides, nitrides, halides, chalcogenides, mixed-anion compounds, or Zintl phase, which MARICI is able to discover.
+If you have no ideas on macro economics, you should learn it before criticizing the carbon-neutral society.
+I believe that we can realize Green Transformation (GX) accompanied by economic growth if scientists make success to discover high-performance materials which are necessary for GX such as ferroelectric materials, photovoltaic materials, catalysts for sunlight water splitting, and solid-state battery.
+Note that these innovative materials will be realized by oxides, nitrides, halides, chalcogenides, mixed-anion compounds, and so on, which MARICI is suitable to predict.
 Since it may be necessary for "green economic growth" to collaborate with entrepreneurs and angel investors, the developer keens to receive message from them.